PT By State Series

 That means working the floor as a fitness instructor in one of the numerous gyms across the state is a great start.

-You’ll have access to many clients during personal training sessions while also having the opportunity to grow your skills and experience level with a secure income, albeit a small one.
+You’ll have access to many clients during personal training sessions and the opportunity to grow your skills and experience level with a secure income, albeit small.

-Another great thing about full-time employment for fitness professionals is the standard benefits that come with helping people achieve physical fitness.
+Another great thing about full-time employment for fitness professionals is the standard benefits of helping people achieve physical fitness.

 However, if you’re a serious and ambitious PT, your goal is to set your own fitness training business into motion.